openedx/edx-documentation/en_us/shared/exercises_tools/mathjax.rst

 appears on its own line (display).

 .. image:: ../../../shared/images/MathJax_Problem.png
- :alt: A composite image of four views of the same multiple choice problem.
+ :alt: A composite image of four views of the same single select problem.
 The
      simple editor Markdown and advanced editor OLX are shown at the top, with the rendered problem on the Studio unit page and in the LMS below.